 Since we have a difficult time making important decisions (like waffles or eggs), we’ve combined the breakfast bread or egg dilemma in this Denver Breakfast Ring.

-Recalling an egg scrambler he had eaten years past, Tim came up with the filling of potatoes, green peppers, ham, and eggs that are wrapped in a fluffy croissant blanket.
+Recalling an egg scrambler he had eaten years past, Tim came up with the filling of potatoes, green peppers, ham, and eggs for this breakfast ring that we wrapped in a fluffy croissant blanket.

 - ½ c cooked ham, cut into small cubes